Coronavirus cases worldwide are growing faster than ever

 The epidemics of different countries followed different trajectories.
 No New cases The pandemic has slowed in many countries, including China, the US, the UK, Italy, Spain and France.

-But in most countries, especially in South America, the Middle East and Africa, transmission rates are still looking to accelerate, according to a CNN analysis of Johns Hopkins University data.
+But in many countries, especially in South America, the Middle East and Africa, transmission rates are still accelerating, CNN said Analysis Johns Hopkins University data.

 Data shows that in Libya, Iraq, Uganda, Mozambique and Haiti, the number of known cases each week doubles.
 In Brazil, India, Chile, Colombia and South Africa, cases are doubling every two weeks.